-Disclaimer: I’m not an expert on HIPAA regulation or a lawyer so don’t take this as legal advice.
-There are likely to be errors in this guide so it’s worth doing your own research.
-If you find any errors please email me or submit a pull request.
-It’s worth discussing your plans with a lawyer.
-If you can’t afford a lawyer then, until you can, ask a founder who has built a similar startup.
-It’s crucial to uncover the unknown unknowns early on.
+Disclaimer: I'm not an expert on HIPAA regulation or a lawyer so don't take this as legal advice.
+It's worth discussing your plans with a lawyer.
+If you can't afford a lawyer then, until you can, ask a founder who has built a similar startup.
+It's crucial to uncover the unknown unknowns early on.

 This guide is for HealthTech startups who want to launch an MVP under HIPAA regulation.
 It's the guide that I wish I had when setting up infrastructure for COVID-19 drive-through testing.
 I've compiled it from speaking to health lawyers, HealthTech founders, HIPAA experts, and reading too much regulation.